gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 This is mainly due to the fact that public/internal load balancers still require IPv4 addresses as there are no pure IPv6-only load balancers as of now.
 The ranges can be sized according to the expected amount of load balancers per zone/type.

+The IPv6 address ranges are provided by AWS.
+It is ensured that the IPv6 ranges are globally unique und internet routable.

 ### Load Balancer Configuration

 The AWS Load Balancer Controller is automatically deployed when using an IPv6-only shoot cluster.